What is BrainPost?

 I don’t consider myself an expert in neuroscience.
 Will I like BrainPost?

-We hope so!
+We want to help you learn more about neuroscience.
 BrainPosts are written to minimize technical jargon, and links to additional information on techniques and diseases you may not be familiar with are provided.
 Key words and take home messages of each BrainPost are bolded.
 If you are just interested in the overall impact of a BrainPost you can read the "What's the science" and “What’s the impact?” sections.
 Please send us any feedback you have.